Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 You don't win the Nobel Peace Prize by arming, funding, cheering, protecting, and fighting to protect a genocide.

-And he has made it a obvious priority to try and end that war.
+Trump knows that, even if he doesn't consider it a genocide, and he has made it an obvious priority to try and end that war.

-Remember, before he even was inaugurated, the day before he was inaugurated, he sent Steve Whitkoff to the Middle East, and Steve Whitkop, by all accounts, is very aggressive in demanding the Israelis and the Palestinians agree to a ceasefire, the first real ceasefire of a sustained duration in that since that war began, exactly two years ago tomorrow.
+And Steve Witkoff, by all accounts, is very aggressive in demanding the Israelis and the Palestinians agree to a ceasefire, the first real ceasefire of a sustained duration since that war began, exactly two years ago tomorrow.

-And the problem with it was that Benjamin Netanyahu was under a lot of pressure from his right wing, and he was promising basically from the start look, don't worry, Trump promised me he just wants a ceasefire to come into office undistracted.
+And the problem with it was that Benjamin Netanyahu was under a lot of pressure from his right wing, and he was promising basically from the start, look, don't worry, Trump promised me he just wants a ceasefire to come into office undistracted.

-He wants it for his inauguration, maybe for a few weeks, but we'll get right back to bombing the Gazans, and that's exactly what they did.
+He wants it for his inauguration, maybe for a few weeks, but we'll get right back to bombing the Gazans.

-In fact, they escalated their use of force under Trump, killed huge numbers of more people, engaged in far more reckless and destructive uh behavior than even before, and before it was bad enough.
+In fact, they escalated their use of force under Trump, killed huge numbers of more people, engaged in far more reckless and destructive behavior than even before, and before it was bad enough.

 So Trump clearly wants to end this war.